Helio Fallas Venegas: Economic and social philosophy

 Fallas follows PAC's platform of concern for the health of the national economy, citing corruption and poor budgeting as problems.
 Like most members of PAC, he is opposed to the Central American Free Trade Agreement.
 Fallas has also expressed an interest in rural poverty in Costa Rica and Central America.
 Of particular concern to Fallas in recent years has been what he describes as a reliance on overseas development and too few incentives for local economic growth.
 Fallas is also worried about the prevalence of sexual tourism in Costa Rica, citing the number of internet sites that promote the practice.
 As vice-president, Fallas claims that he will consider state spending and the implementation of responsible taxes as economic changes.
 Fallas says he is sensitive to the middle class, workforce development, and social programs.

 Fallas writes extensively on economic topics, including editorials, for El País, La Nación, La Tribuna Democrática, and other Central American newspapers.

 Personal life

 Fallas is married to Nuria Más.
 He has three children (Luis Diego, Javier and Marcela) and three grandchildren (Daniela, Gabriel and Andrés), who he enjoys taking swimming.

-In 2008, Fallas was involved in a plane crash in Honduras.
+In 2008, Fallas was aboard TACA Flight 390 when it crashed in Honduras.
 During the crash, the President of the Central American Bank for Economic Integration was killed and Fallas received considerable injuries, especially to his spinal column.
 He was flown to a hospital in Miami, Florida to receive emergency treatment and rehabilitation.
 Fallas claims that he is now in good health and is able to perform his political duties.
 For exercise, Fallas takes frequent walks.